iOS Convenience API

 For examples see How to Use Event Handlers.

-installEventHandler function will only work if it is called after the AUT has been started (e.g., using the ApplicationContext startApplication(autName) function).
+installEventHandler function will only work if it is called after the AUT has been started.
+For example, by using the ApplicationContext startApplication(autName) function.

 UIPickerView object (a picker widget is a spinning-wheel control that allows users to choose things such as dates).